The West Hollywood After-Work Drinks Guide

 It’s not even Wednesday and you’re already having escape fantasies at your desk.
 Hold tight on that one-way plane ticket for now because your college buddy from New York is in town and he wants to drink.
 Village Idiot is the kind of bar you don’t see often in LA - trendy but unpretentious, and the right kind of rowdy.
 They have one of the best beer menus in Weho, and an English pub-style menu that’s way better than it needs to be.
 Aren’t you glad you didn’t drive to LAX?

 It’s been one of the Wednesdays and the last thing you need is a $14 fruity cocktail and a patio full of Instagrammers.
 The Surly Goat is a beer drinkers’ paradise and the kind of relaxed neighborhood bar that doesn’t exist anywhere else in Weho.
 There’s no food menu here, so don’t come hungry.
-But meet your roommate here at 7pm for a hefty IPA buzz and quick bitch session about how you've reached the ceiling at your job, and you’ll stumble out thrilled.
+But meet your roommate here at 7pm for a hefty IPA buzz and quick bitch session about your job, and you’ll stumble out feeling better.

-You have a client in town who’ve you never met before, have know idea what they’re like, but you need to impress them.
-Our choice here is Norah.
-One of the newer spots in the neighborhood, Norah appeals to a large spectrum.
-The big, open space is fantastic, with good cocktails and small plates.
-The vibe is definitely more upscale, but in a way that feels appealing rather than annoying.
+You have a client in town who’ve you never met before, and you have no idea what they’re like, but you know you need to impress them.
+Your move here is Norah.
+One of the newer spots in the neighborhood, Norah is a guaranteed crowd-pleaser.
+The big, open space is fantastic, and they serve good cocktails and small plates.
+The setting is definitely more upscale, but in a way that feels appealing rather than annoying.

 The more you bring Jones Hollywood into your life, the better off you’ll be.
 And that’s especially true for after-work drinks.
 While they do provide valet, street parking is usually readily available and that’s huge after another mind-melt of a work day.
 Waiting inside for you is a dark, retro bar/cafe, where people leave you the f*ck alone and let you drink your beer, talk your talk, and eat your apple pie in peace.